 David Hanson for his father CAPT.
 Ralph M. Hanson USN (Ret) CO USS Paricutin, 1964-65

-Paricutin 55k Paricutin (AE 18) is left behind as an unidentified aircraft carrier pulls away after completing an underway replenishment of ammunition, date and place unknown.
+Paricutin 55k USS Paricutin (AE 18) is left behind as an unidentified aircraft carrier pulls away after completing an underway replenishment of ammunition, date and place unknown.

 US Navy photo from "All Hands" magazine August 1967